wearerequired/traduttore/docs/project-setup.md

 https://bitbucket.org/acme/my-awesome-plugin/src/master/%file%#%file%-%line%
 ```

+Mark the project as "Active" for the language packs to be created.
+The translation strings will continue to be updated with code changes even when the project is set as inactive.

 ## Repository Configuration

 Depending on where your project is hosted, you need to follow different steps to support automatic translation updates.
 Please read the according documentation: